crowdin/mobile-sdk-android/README.md

 ## Limitations:
 1. Plurals are supported from SDK version 24.
 2. TabItem text added via xml won't be updated.
 There is workaround: you can store tabItem titles in your string-array and add tabs dynamically.
-3. `tooltipText` is not supported yet.
-ImageButton, ImageView etc.

 ## License
 <pre>